Is Paying for Google Ads A Solid Marketing Strategy?

 I do not have a lot of competition with keywords, and my ad spend in only about $200 each month.
 It is worth every dime.
 That $200 a month might turn into $2000 in sales.
 So yes – great option!

-I tried Google Adwords for my next business, assuming I would have similar results.
+I tried Google Ads for my next business, assuming I would have similar results.
 But it turns out… it flopped!
+And do you know the reason?
+Too much competition!

 I was competing with so many keywords that had a different meaning.
 So this means I would get people clicking, but they were not interested as they were looking for something entirely different.